chen0682/mtm6404-tiles-final/README.md

-# mtm6404-tiles
+# Tiles

-This repository contains the starter for the Tiles project
+## Objective
+Using JavaScript and the code provided, dynamically create tiles of different colored letters, and reveal each color set when the corresponding button is clicked.